the-turing-way/the-turing-way/book/website/community-handbook/onboarding-offboarding/offboarding-core-team.md

 The Research Community Manager or Research Project Manager will reach out to discuss how to celebrate you in a way you prefer.

-We are hoping to develop a "emiritus" or "(Developing 'emeritus' community member programme?
-Any way of accounting for this?)
+We are hoping to develop a "emiritus contributor programme" or other means of keeping you involved in our community moving forward.

-Remember, you can always re-engage with the community if you are interested in re-joining the project.
+Remember, you can always re-engage with us if you are interested in re-joining the project.
 You are always welcome!